chnoramiri-x/UserList/README.md

 # The UserList assignment
-This task reads a user list from a JSON file, then show them in a list with an average of their age.
+This React task reads a user list from a JSON file, then show them in a list with an average of their age.
 The task is a good example to work with some JavaScript principles such as ```map```, ```reduce```, and ```filter```.

 # Where is the assignment coming from?